Knowledge Hub

 Managing sub-processors effectively needs proactive planning, open communication and sometimes creative solutions.

-In the modern business market, processors are increasingly pushing for a controller’s general authorisation to appoint sub-processors but granting visibility (e.g., by giving their customers a list of sub-processors to sign off).
+In the modern business market, processors are increasingly seeking a controller’s general authorisation to appoint sub-processors, while also providing visibility (e.g., by giving their customers a list of sub-processors to sign off on).
 In this case, it’s crucial to have a smooth and efficient procedure for notifying and handling objections to changes.

-Parties need to understand how to comply with their legal obligations while meeting the practical realities of doing business.
-This will often require collaboration and compromise, and legal advice can help parties understand risks, reach a solution, and structure their agreements to align with legal requirements and operational realities so they can do business.
+Parties need to understand how to structure sub-processor agreements that meet legal obligations while reflecting the practical realities of doing business.
+This often requires collaboration and compromise, and legal advice can help parties understand the risks, reach a solution, and structure their agreements to align with both legal requirements and operational realities, enabling them to conduct business effectively.

 Balancing compliance and practical business needs